Finding agency in your precious life

 We do this in the nitty-gritty of living.

 - Sandy was an overweight kid.
 It came naturally.
 Her mom and dad had terrible eating habits, plus her genetics leaned towards obesity on both side.
 Middle school was difficult; Sandy began to pay attention.
 Her friends were on the thin side and she was decidedly overweight.
 Most people go in one of three directions with this scenario.
 One, they put their head in the sand and say to themselves that they’ll deal with it later.
 Or, they self talk themselves into believing that nothing can be done.
-Or, they can make a move to change.
+Or, they take personal agency and move to change.
 And, this is what young fourteen year old Sandy did.
 She learned about nutrition and portion control.
 She started regular exercise – and the weight started to shed.
 It’s now ten years later.
 Sandy is a beautiful twenty four year old woman in great shape.
 She’s not bulimic or anorexic.
-Sandy took control of her lot in life and decided to make her world a better place.
+Sandy took agency over her lot in life to make her world a better place.
 This is greatness.

 Examples of greatness are endless; each being defined by the challenges we each face.
 The key is this: